chgebhardt/picam_sync_neuro/README.md

 - Set up the Arduino as ISP and connect the LED.

 - Configure DAQ board inputs for LED voltage recording.
 This depends very much on what kind of system you have.
-Most DAQs will have a BNC input so I soldered a female pre-assembeled BNC to the arduino breadboard.
+Most DAQs will have a BNC input so I soldered a female pre-assembeled BNC into the arduino circuit on the breadboard.
 Then it is just a matter of telling your DAQ which Input to listen to.

 3️⃣ Run the main.py script on both Pis: